-(a) The statutory reserve fund and enterprise expansion fund were provided for in accordance with laws in the PRC and regulations by certain subsidiaries which are the wholly owned foreign enterprises incorporated in the PRC.
-These funds are appropriated from net profit as recorded in the PRC statutory accounts of respective subsidiaries.
+- (a) The statutory reserve fund and enterprise expansion fund were provided for in accordance with laws in the PRC and regulations by certain subsidiaries which are the wholly owned foreign enterprises incorporated in the PRC.
+These funds are appropriated from net profit as recorded in the PRC statutory accounts of the respective subsidiaries.
 The statutory reserve fund can only be used, upon approval by the relevant authority, to make good of previous years' losses or to increase the capital of these group companies.
-The enterprise expansion fund can only be used to increase capital of the group companies or to expand their production operations upon approval by the relevant authority.

-During the year ended 31 December 2018, the boards of directors of the subsidiaries resolved to appropriate approximately HK\$271,081,000 (2017: HK\$276,882,000) from retained earnings to statutory reserve fund.
-No enterprise expansion fund was appropriated during the years ended 31 December 2018 and 2017.

-- (b) The capital reserve of the Group represents the difference between the nominal value of the share capital of the subsidiaries acquired pursuant to a reorganisation occurred in 2004 and the nominal value of the share capital of the Company issued in exchange thereof. - (c) Financial assets at FVOCI

-The Group has elected to recognise changes in the fair value of certain investments in equity securities in OCI, as explained in Note 2.12.
+The enterprise expansion fund can only be used to increase capital of the group companies or to expand their production operations upon approval by the relevant authority. - During the year ended 31 December 2019, the boards of directors of the subsidiaries resolved to appropriate approximately HK\$242,251,000 (2018: HK\$271,081,000) from retained earnings to statutory reserve fund.
+No enterprise expansion fund was appropriated during the years ended 31 December 2019 and 2018. - The opening balance of capital reserve of the Group represents the difference between the nominal value of the share capital of the subsidiaries acquired pursuant to a reorganisation occurred in 2004 and the nominal value of the share capital of the Company issued in exchange thereof. - During the year ended 31 December 2019, the increase in capital reserves was in relation to the share of gain in Xinyi Solar resulting from the spin-off and initial public offering of Xinyi Energy. - Financial assets at FVOCI (c) - The Group has elected to recognise changes in the fair value of certain investments in equity securities in other comprehensive income, as explained in Note 2.11.
 These changes are accumulated under the FVOCI reserve within equity.
 For equity securities elected to present changes in FVOCI, the Group will never transfers amounts from this reserve to retained earnings when the relevant equity securities are derecognised.